Green Station: German Rule

-Also, print pictures to complement the article, such as Samples of the Nuremberg Race Laws, and a Chart Illustrating the Nuremberg Laws.
+Also, print pictures to complement the article, such a Chart Illustrating the Nuremberg Laws and other images found on the Museum website.
 Students can also use the pictures to help them out on their compare/contrast chart.

-After teaching the students facts about the Nuremberg Laws, it is vital that you expose students to how the violence and hatred towards Jews escalated.
-Kristallnacht, or "the night of broken glass", was what many say is "the spark that ignited the holocaust".
+After teaching the students facts about the Nuremberg Laws, it is vital that you expose students to how the violence and hatred toward Jews escalated.
+Kristallnacht, or “the night of broken glass,” was what many say is “the spark that ignited the Holocaust”.
 Again, using the USHMM website, set up a laptop computer that will allow students to explore the online exhibit dedicated solely to Kristallnacht.
 This web page will also provide you with links to printable photos and videos of survivor testimonies.

-The final lesson in this station involves the use of an image called "The Pyramid of Hate".
+The final lesson in this station involves the use of an image called “The Pyramid of Hate.”
 Print the PDF image of the pyramid.
 Create questions on your document that require students to analyze the Nuremberg Laws and Kristallnacht by labeling them with the corresponding step of The Pyramid of Hate.
-The link will also provide you with other lesson ideas for teaching The Pyramid of Hate.
+The link will also provide you with other lesson ideas for teaching this topic.